wbcmedia/wbcmedia.github.io/draft.md

 - They stare at each other in shock

+- Simon holds curtain open for Ghosts (Jane first)
 - Ghosts leave through curtains

 ---

 # 7 - Kitchen

+- Curtains open
+- Does Freddie remove his jacket for this scene?

 **_Freddie_** : Oh, the house seems so quiet now Lord Naff has gone.
 I don't know what I'll do next.
 I never chose to be a butler, but it runs in the family.
 I always liked the idea of being a rock star, I'm probably too old for that kind of thing now.
 Everyone says I should settle down with someone nice and stop dreaming, but I've never met the right person...